pedrolamas/pedrolamas.com/_drafts/start-strong-naming-your-assemblies.md

 In fact, .NET Core enforces all assemblies to be strong-named (they even have a [document](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/strong-name-signing.md) describing this requirement).

-NuGet will also ensure that binding redirections are automatically created when you add packages to your project!
+NuGet does help by automatically creating binding redirections when you add packages to your project!

 ## The GAC is still very well alive